History of Drew Lock in Timeline

 On November 12, 2019, Drew Lock was designated for return from injured reserve and resumed practicing with the Denver Broncos.

-On November 30, 2019, Drew Lock was activated off injured reserve and named the starting quarterback for the Broncos.
+On November 30, 2019, Drew Lock was activated off injured reserve and named the starter for the Denver Broncos' game against the Los Angeles Chargers.

 2019: Drafted by Denver Broncos

-In 2019, Drew Lock was drafted by the Denver Broncos in the second round as the 42nd overall pick.
+In 2019, Drew Lock was selected by the Denver Broncos in the second round of the NFL draft.

 November 28, 2020: Placed on Reserve/COVID-19 List

-On November 28, 2020, Drew Lock was placed on the reserve/COVID-19 list and was later fined for violating COVID-19 protocols.
+On November 28, 2020, Drew Lock was placed on the reserve/COVID-19 list after close contact with Jeff Driskel.

-In 2020, Drew Lock tied for the most interceptions in the NFL, playing in only 13 games.
+In 2020, Drew Lock finished the season with 16 touchdowns and 15 interceptions.
+He tied for the most interceptions in the NFL with Carson Wentz, despite only playing in 13 games.

-In 2021, Drew Lock competed with Teddy Bridgewater for the starting quarterback position, but Bridgewater was named the starter for week 1.
+In 2021, Drew Lock competed with Teddy Bridgewater for the starting quarterback position during the preseason.

 March 16, 2022: Traded to Seattle Seahawks

-On March 16, 2022, Drew Lock was traded to the Seattle Seahawks as part of a package for Russell Wilson.
+On March 16, 2022, Drew Lock was traded to the Seattle Seahawks and changed his jersey number to #2 out of respect for Russell Wilson.

 On March 20, 2023, Drew Lock re-signed with the Seattle Seahawks.